andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 #### Set up UIRefreshControl

 Whereas a `UITableViewController` comes pre-fit with a `UIRefreshControl`, a regular `UIViewController` does not.
-It&#8217;s simple enough to set one up though.
+It's simple enough to set one up though.
 Here is a snippet defining a lazily instantiated variable which creates and configures a `UIRefreshControl`:

 <pre class="lang:swift decode:true mark:3" title="Set up UIRefreshControl" >lazy var refreshControl: UIRefreshControl = {
     let refreshControl = UIRefreshControl()